Eating Concerns Mentors

 Expectations of Eating Concerns Mentors

-- Commit to being an Eating Concerns Mentor for at least 2 semesters (fall 2018 for training and spring 2019 for mentoring)
+- Commit to being an Eating Concerns Mentor for at least 2 semesters starting Fall 2019

 - Work collaboratively with Health & Wellness staff and other peer education groups